Pet-Roulette/pet-roulette.github.io/README.md

 Dispatch an initial request to Petfinder API (RESTful API) to retrieve an access token for subsequent API calls in cURL format.

-Send a secondary request to Petfinder API regarding information (names and images) of animals near the user inputted zip code.
+Send a secondary request to Petfinder API regarding information of animals near the user inputted zip code.

+We specifically isolate the name, city, state, type, gender, unknown, mixed, primary, secondary, age, and image from the JSON response.

+### Error Handling

+Website application handles one primary case where a non-existent zip code is sent in the API request.

+Pet Roulette secures a secondary case where the API response provides an empty array of photos.

 ### Grid